finopsfoundation/focus_converters/README.md

 * **Documentation is most important**
  <br/>*Ensure the conversion is not a black box to users*
 * **This is an implementation, not The Implementation of a converter**
-<br/>*We expect others will implement their own solutions*
+<br/>*We expect others will implement their own solutions.
+This project provides a great example and reuseable parts*
-* **Support everyone don't favour one maturity level**
-<br/>*From basic users with no pre-existing setups through to advanced users wanting to deploy to their own infrastructure*
 * **Modular by design, allow replacing parts to best fit the users needs**
 <br/>*Avoid a complete rework in order to support one small difference in deployment*

 ## Converter Project High Level Design

+> **_NOTE:_**  This initial design is likely to be updated and refined as the converter projects progress in development, but ultimatley we would like all converter projects to follow a similar design pattern for ease of use.

 | ![Converter High Level Design](images/FOCUS_converter_design.png) |
 |:--:|